 Skin sensitivity is incredibly common.
 Not to be confused with sensitive skin, (a skin type, rather than a condition), sensitised skin occurs as the result of misusing, or overusing, badly-formulated skincare and beauty products that interfere with the skin’s acid mantle.
 Made up of a fine layer of sebum (oil), amino acids and sweat, the acid mantle forms a protective barrier over the skin’s outermost layer.
-When we use products containing harsh and striping ingredients, we can damage the acid mantle and its vital function.
+When we use products containing harsh and stripping ingredients, we can damage the acid mantle and its vital function, leading to dull and problematic skin.

 While sensitive skin and sensitised skin both share similar characteristics (inflammation, irritation, dryness and redness among them), sensitive skin is genetic, so it’s not necessarily something that can be changed, however, it can be well-managed with a simple skincare routine.
 Sensitised skin, on the other hand, is a skin condition.
 This means that while it may manifest in a comparable way to sensitive skin, its causes can be identified and treated.